forexco/code-challenge-3/README.md

 - click the icon in the middle to switch 2 currencies and re-fetch the rate

-- click the "Refresh" button to re-fetch the rate
+- click the "Submit" button to save the conversion data to database

+### 📄 Transactions page:

+-

 ## 🎯 Requirements: